Cubs vs. Nationals Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs' Drew Smyly (2-1) will make his sixth start of the season.
+- Hayden Wesneski (2-1) will take the mound for the Cubs, his sixth start of the season.

-- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.
+- In five starts this season, he's earned a quality start in one of them.

-- Smyly has pitched five or more innings in four straight games and will look to extend that streak.
+- Wesneski has started five games this season, and he's lasted five or more innings two times.
+He averages 4.4 innings per appearance.

 |Opponent